 - A hat to keep you warm on cooler days or one to protect you from the sun during the summer

 - A waterproof jacket

 - Comfortable casual clothing – You’re going to be climbing on and off a boat and in and out of locks.
-Wear clothing which will not restrict movement and which you don’t mind getting dirty.
+Wear clothing that will not restrict movement and which you don’t mind getting dirty.

-- Warm clothing if you are coming in the cooler months (or on a typical English summer’s day).
+- Warm clothing if you are coming in the colder months (or on a typical English summer’s day).
 I’ve now done quite a few winter discovery days.
 Guests often laugh when they see me at the start of the day looking like the Michelin Man.
-However, after six or seven hours standing still at the tiller on a frosty winter’s day, they can usually see that aesthetics aren’t nearly as important as comfort.
+However, after six or seven hours standing still at the tiller on a frosty winter’s day, they can usually see those aesthetics aren’t nearly as important as comfort.
 Bring more warm clothes than you think you will need.
 You can always take some off.

 - Sensible footwear.
 The boat, the footpath and the locks can be either muddy or slippery or both.
 Make sure your footwear is comfortable, has grippy soles and is preferably waterproof.

 - Indoor footwear if you need it.
 The boat is my home which I try very hard to keep it clean.
 We don’t wear our shoes in the house.
 We wear “slippers”.
 They’re Crocs which are lovely for protecting our feet from a floor which can be quite cold in the winter.
 I hope you don’t mind, but I’m going to ask you to remove your outdoor shoes before you come inside.

 - A packed lunch.
 There are very few opportunities to buy food on our route.
 Don’t worry about hot and cold drinks.
 We will supply all you need.